Inositol

 - ^ ab Carlomagno G, et al. Myo-inositol in a new pharmaceutical form: a step forward to a broader clinical use.
 Expert Opin Drug Deliv.
 (2012)

-- ^ ab c Gianfranco C, et al. Myo-inositol in the treatment of premenstrual dysphoric disorder.
+- ^ ab c Gianfranco C, et al. Myo-inositol in the nutritional support of premenstrual dysphoric imbalance.
 Hum Psychopharmacol.
 (2011)

 - ^Larner J. D-chiro-inositol--its functional role in insulin action and its deficit in insulin resistance.
 Int J Exp Diabetes Res.
 (2002)